-Appeal Nr: 75/2016

-The Police

-Insp.
-Godwin Scerri

-$\mathbf{v}\mathbf{s}$

 Salih Usta

-Today the 28th June, 2018
+Today the 28th June, 2018;

 The Court,

-Having seen the charges brought against Salih Usta, holder of Maltese identification card number 22538A, before the Court of Magistrates (Malta) as a Court of Criminal Judicature, with having on the 20th October, 2015 at about 22:50hrs as the person responsible for the establishment styled as Murphy's Bar, situated in Tourist Street, St. Paul's Bay:
+Having seen the charges brought against Salih Usta, holder of Maltese identification card number 22538A, before the Court of Magistrates (Malta) as a Court of Criminal Judicature, charged with having on the 25th September, 2015 at about 23:30hrs as the person responsible for the establishment styled as Murphy's Bar, situated in Tourist Street, St. Paul's Bay:

+1. Played or permitted to be played amplified music without the necessary permits for the competent authority.

-1. Operated a loud speaker, gramophone, amplifier or similar instrument made or caused or suffered to be made which was so loud to have caused a nuisance to his neighbour Christopher Maggi
+2. Also accused with having on the same date, time, place and circumstances operated a loud speaker, gramophone, amplifier or similar instrument made or caused or suffered to be made which was so loud to have caused a nuisance to his neighbour Christopher Maggi.

-2. Also accused of becoming a recidivist after sentenced on the 4^{th}

-December, 2014 before Magistrate Dr. Charmaine Galea LL.D in terms

-of sections 49 and 50 of Chapter 9 of the Laws of Malta.